Jerry J. O'Connell: Return to Washington, D.C.

+Return to Montana

-Montana: O'Connell completed his legal studies by reading law, and was admitted to the Montana bar in 1950.
+O'Connell completed his legal studies by reading law, and was admitted to the Montana bar in 1950.
 He practiced law in Great Falls until his death.
 In 1951, he defended Frank Dryman for the murder of Clarence Chester Pellett.
 O'Connell succeeded in each appeal, so that from 1952 to 1954 the Montana courts overturned two death sentences.
 In February 1955, Dryman received a life sentence.

 HUAC testimony

 In 1950, the House Un-American Activities Committee (HUAC) singled out O'Connell as an alleged communist sympathizer in his role as chairman of the National Committee to Defeat the Mundt Bill (NCDMB), the sponsors of which, Representatives Karl E. Mundt and Richard M. Nixon, had both been HUAC members.
 Their report focused on supposed ties between O'Connell, the Communist Party and the National Lawyers Guild, both of which supported the Progressive Party; O'Connell had been an important Progressive Party member in the state of Washington.

 In 1955, he appeared before HUAC, which questioned him widely about possible communist ties, including his support of Henry A. Wallace's bid for president as a Progressive in 1948.
 O'Connell denied any affiliation with communists or communism, making use of his debating skills and training as an attorney to effectively counter the evidence presented against him.
 O'Connell was intentionally vague when answering questions about his role in the NCDMB.
 For instance, when asked whether he held any position in the organization, O'Connell at first said, "No," but then agreed that he had joined NCDMB in June 1948 and specified "probably September 13," 1950, as the end date for this affiliation.
 As a result of O'Connell's efforts during the hearing, the Committee gained no new evidence, which reduced its reputation for effectiveness.